How to say “smart” in Japanese

 - kanojo – 彼女 (かのじょ) : a pronoun meaning ‘she’ in Japanese.

 This is a typical usage of “kashikoi”.
-When we want to say “smart” in Japanese, this word would be a good choice.
-In the example, it works as a complement.
-Like other adjectives, however, it can also work as a modifier before a noun.
-It’s worth knowing.
+In the example, it works as the complement in the sentence.
+Like other adjectives, however, it can also work as a modifier in front of a noun.
+It’s worth knowing, I think.
+Anyway, when we want to mean ‘smart’ in Japanese, this i-adjective is a very good option.

-In the rest part of this blog post, I will explain major conjugations of “kashikoi”.
+So far, I’ve explained the definition and meanings of “kashikoi” and how to use it through the example sentence.
+In the rest part of this blog post, I will explain its major conjugations.
 The first one is “kashikokunai”.

 Below are the definition and meanings of “kashikokunai”.

-- kashikokunai – 賢くない (かしこくない) : the nai form of “kashikoi”, meaning ‘not smart’, ‘not wise’, or such in Japanese.
+- kashikokunai – 賢くない (かしこくない) : the nai form of “kashikoi”, which means ‘not smart’, ‘not wise’, or ‘not clever’ in Japanese.

 - kashikoku – 賢く (かしこく) : one conjugation of “kashikoi”.
-This can have the better connection with “nai”.
+This can have a smooth connection with “nai”.

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Word orders in Japanese and English are different, but the role of this auxiliary verb is similar to that of “not”.

-From these two components, we can understand that “kashikokunai” is literally the nai form of “kashikoi” and means ‘not smart’, ‘not wise’, or such in Japanese.
+From these two parts, we can understand that “kashikokunai” is literally the nai form of “kashikoi” and means ‘not smart’, ‘not wise’, ‘not clever’, or such in Japanese.
 Then, let me explain how to use this nai form through the example sentence below.

 Example #2: how to say “not smart” in Japanese